Follow TV Tropes

 • Completely averted for treasures — almost every treasure has its niche, and which ones are good seems to be completely orthogonal to its rarity.
 The Old Pilgrim's Scroll (boosts attack) is one of the best, and it's Epic, but the Squishy Jelly Watch (reduces cooldowns) and the Gatekeeper Ghost's Horn (boosts defense) are generally considered to be in the same league, and they're Common.

 • Precious Puppy: The Cake Hounds act like adorable puppies to the point that Red Velvet Cookie has one as a pet and names him Chiffon.
+And while a lot of them are enemies, some of them are friendly NPCs.

 • Shout-Out:

-• Skill Gate Characters: Most Common Rank units are qualified as this, since their skill sets gives novice players the baseline understanding as to what their classes are like and they're easily obtainable from the gacha (meaning they can get promoted up to 5 stars very easily).
-They fall off very quickly in the early-game, though, since they don't provide any useful status buffs nor debuffs to help the team, and are easily benched when players starts getting better ranked Cookies.
+• Skill Gate Characters: Most of the Common Rank units are qualified as this, since their skill sets gives novice players the baseline understanding as to what their classes are like and they're easily obtainable from the gacha (meaning they can get promoted up to 5 stars very easily).
+They fall off very quickly in the early-game, though, since they don't provide any useful status buffs nor debuffs to help the team, and are easily benched when players start getting better ranked Cookies.

 • Gingerbrave, Strawberry Cookie, and Wizard Cookie are the first three Common units players get for free, as well as introducing their roles of Charge, Defense, and Magic respectively.